Osteopathic Recognition

 Participating in Multiple Concentration Areas

-Osteopathic-designated residents may also participate in any (one) of the UMKC family medicine residency program’s Areas of Concentration (AoCs), such as Women’s Health, Sports Medicine, Integrative Medicine, Informatics (described elsewhere) in addition the to osteopathic-designation curriculum.
+Osteopathic-designated residents may also participate in any (one) of the UMKC family medicine residency program’s Areas of Concentration (AoCs), such as Women’s Health, Sports Medicine, Integrative Medicine, Informatics (described elsewhere) in addition the to osteopathic-recognition curriculum.

 Certification Exams

-Residents successfully completing the osteopathic designation resident curriculum are eligible to take certification examinations from either/both the ABOFP or the ABFM.
+Residents successfully completing the osteopathic recognition resident curriculum are eligible to take certification examinations from either/both the ABOFP or the ABFM.
 The ABOFP certifies you in Family Medicine and Osteopathic Medical Treatment.
 You will not be required to take both examinations.

 Joining the Program